 Post-COVID marketing will be notably different from pre-COVID marketing.
 The world has been changed.
 Although some aspects of our lives may return to what they were, other aspects have been permanently altered by the experience we’ve all been through over the last year.

 Post-pandemic marketing must cater to the fact that people’s mindsets have changed.
-It also must do what any type of marketing has to accomplish: make your brand stand out.
+It also must do what any type of digital marketing has to accomplish: make your brand stand out.

 Post-Pandemic Marketing Strategies To Follow